 I parents/guardian of , a pupil

-equest to review the records of our son/daughter.
+in the Rosendale-Brandon Public Schools requ uest to review the records of our son/daughter.

 Signature Date

-(NOTE: The above request will be complie d with within 45 calendar days of the date of the request.
+(NOTE: The above request will be complied w rith within 45 calendar days of the date of the request.

 parents/guardian of have

-this date reviewed the records of our son/da aughter and find everything to be satisfactory.
+this date reviewed the records of our son/daug inter and find everything to be satisfactory.

 Signature Date

-I parents/guardian of have
+parents/guardian of have

-this date reviewed the records of our son/da aughter and find the following information to be inaccurate.
+hter and find the following information to be inaccurate

 Signature Date

 RB-L-G-3 (Jan 75)